 Taking a vacation in a tropical destination while having dental work appeals to many folks, especially when traveling with family or friends.
 However, unlike border-crossing medical/dental tourism, it does take a little more planning when flying to an international destination.

 Usually, when you stay longer, you can get more dental work done and fewer follow-up visits.
-However, some dental procedures require you to wait a few days while lab work is completed, so this could be your chance to take advantage of the beach, explore the local area, or do some shopping.
-So longer stays may have benefits, and getting more dental work done in one visit is one.
+However, some dental procedures require you to wait a few days while lab work is completed, so this could be your chance to take advantage of the beach, explore the local area, or shop.
+So, longer stays may have benefits, and getting more dental work done in one visit is one.

-After extensive research and site visits, we decided the following destinations would be Cozumel, Cancun, and Playa del Carmen, Cabo San Lucas, Mexico.
+After extensive research and site visits, we decided the following destinations would be Cozumel, Cancun, and Playa del Carmen, Mexico City, Mexico.
 The dental office in Cancun stood out from its competitors, offering unique services like botox treatment for TMJ and neck lipectomy, an aesthetic surgical procedure to reduce a saggy neck.
 In addition, the dental office has a team of experienced, specialized doctors with years of experience and a stellar reputation.